paultag/notes.pault.ag/notes/go-debian.md

 which is the [control file parser](https://godoc.org/pault.ag/go/debian/control) (otherwise sometimes known as `deb822`).
 This module was inspired by the way that the `json` module works in Go, allowing for files to be defined in code with a `struct`.
-This tends to be a bit more declaritive, but also winds up putting logic into struct tags, which can be a nasty anti-pattern if used too much.
+This tends to be a bit more declarative, but also winds up putting logic into struct tags, which can be a nasty anti-pattern if used too much.